kelvinweijun/Cerebot/README.md

 # Cerebot

 A Discord bot integrated with **Cerebras AI** for ultra-fast inference.
 Deployed on **Render.com**, with per-user conversation memory and long-response handling.
+Note that this bot by default will use llama 3.3 70B model.
+You may change the model in bot.py if you want, but the model must be available in the list offered by Cerebras.

 ---